 Request computing and data storage at no cost to faculty, staff, and student researchers.

-The U-M Research Computing Package (UMRCP) provides researchers with high performance computing and data storage on the U-M cluster at no cost.
-UMRCP became available to researchers across all U-M campuses and Michigan Medicine on September 1, 2021.
-The U-M Research Computing Package provides:
+The U-M Research Computing Package (UMRCP) and Michigan Medicine Research Computing Investment (MMRCI) provide researchers with high performance computing and storage on the U-M cluster at no cost.

 - CPU credits are allocated on the Great Lakes cluster or the Armis2 protected data cluster; they can be used for standard, larger memory, or GPU resources.